-This year has been awful for a lot of reasons: a global pandemic, racial injustice, wildfires, a crazy active hurricane season and the list goes on but an asteroid crashing into Earth will not be the cherry on top of humanity’s punishment.
+This past year or so has been awful for a lot of reasons: a global pandemic, racial injustice, wildfires, a crazy active hurricane season and the list goes on -- but an asteroid crashing into Earth will not be the cherry on top of humanity’s punishment.

 The spacecraft has been circling less than a mile from an asteroid called Bennu since December 2018, after launching nearly two years earlier from Cape Canaveral.

-The 500-meter-wide asteroid was chosen for several reasons, explains Humberto Campins, a planetary scientist with the University of Central Florida, who is part of the OSIRIS-REx science team.
+The 500-meter-wide asteroid was chosen for several reasons, explained Humberto Campins, a planetary scientist with the University of Central Florida, who is part of the OSIRIS-REx science team.

 Besides the benefit to Earth’s security, Bennu is also full of clues to how our planet and others formed.

-“It’s a primitive asteroid, we think its surface or its material in general … has not been heated very much.
-And if it if it hasn’t been heated much, it preserves the same composition that it had when it formed about four and a half billion years ago,” Campins said.
+“It’s a primitive asteroid,” Campins said.
+“We think its surface or its material in general … has not been heated very much.
+And if it if it hasn’t been heated much, it preserves the same composition that it had when it formed about four and a half billion years ago.”

 The job of watching potential threats to the planet is up to NASA’s Planetary Defense Coordination Office.
 NASA funds ground-based telescopes to survey the sky to find and track near-Earth asteroids, which are asteroids that come within 30 million miles of Earth’s orbit.